 Disadvantages: lack of history and sometimes unexpected language difficulties.

 We are believers in packing light, even for a cruise, and having everything we need.
 Here are the secrets to packing light for a cruise in detail, or sign up for our news and we will send you our all-new Ultimate Cruise Packing List:

 Booking your cruise

 When we are looking for the best price, we always start with Cruise Direct.
-They offer great pricing, as well as last minute cruise ship specials.
+They offer great pricing, as well as last-minute cruise ship specials.
 Check Cruise Critic for current deals.

 Whether you are a first-time cruiser or a regular sailor, don’t miss these 25 tips for cruising.

 If you enjoyed this list of colourful cruise ship ports, please share it on social media, including Pinterest.